 Use a Paint Code App

-Can I Look Up a Car Paint Code by VIN Number?
+Can I Get a Paint Code by VIN Number?

-While it doesn’t show the paint code itself, a history check shows the original colour of a vehicle, as well as if the car’s paint has been changed in the past.
+A car history check shows the original colour of a vehicle, as well as whether the car’s colour has been changed in the past.

 READ ALSO: How to Find Your VIN Number from a Registration Plate

-Common Paint Codes Locations For Different Makes in the UK
+Common Paint Code Locations For Some UK Brands

 Want even more specific locations?
 Check this list of popular vehicles and where you can find the paint code: